Calamagrostis: planting, growing and caring for

 Where to plant?

-Plant Calamagrostis preferably in sun, possibly in partial shade (for example if you live in Mediterranean region).
+Plant Calamagrostis preferably in full sun, possibly in partial shade (for example if you live around Mediterranean basin).
 Calamagrostis brachytricha tolerates shade better than other species.
-However, in general, when Calamagrostis are in sun their flowering is more generous, and their habit more compact, dense and striking than when in shade.
+However, in general, when Calamagrostis are in sun their flowering is more generous and their habit more compact, dense and impressive than when in shade.

-Ideally, Calamagrostis thrive in humus-bearing, deep, cool or moist soils, but they are nonetheless undemanding plants that have advantage of being able to grow almost anywhere: they tolerate clayey, heavy soils, but also adapt to dry, poor soils.
-Calamagrostis brachytricha and epigejos, however, need cooler soil than other species.
-If substrate tends to dry out quickly, plan to water them from time to time.
+Ideally, Calamagrostis thrive in humus-bearing, deep, cool or moist soils, but they are nonetheless undemanding plants that have the advantage of being able to grow almost anywhere: they tolerate heavy clay and heavy soils, but also adapt to dry, poor soils.
+Calamagrostis brachytricha and epigejos, however, need a cooler soil than other species.
+If substrate tends to dry quickly, plan to water them occasionally.
 You can also plant these species near a pond.

-Calamagrostis can be planted singly (for example on a short grass meadow), or in small group of three to five clumps, to bring a bit of structure and volume to a garden… You can even plant it in a large group to create a border or hedge, or to obtain a homogeneous, airy backdrop to a planting bed.
-As it is a fairly tall plant that remains decorative all year round, you can use it to hide a fence, low wall or barrier.
-Although it prefers to be planted in ground, it is possible to grow Calamagrostis in a large pot or container.
+Calamagrostis can be planted singly (for example on a short grass meadow), or in small groups of three to five clumps to add structure and volume to a garden.
+You can even plant them in a large group to form a border or hedge, or to create a homogeneous, airy backdrop to a bed.
+As this is a fairly tall plant that remains decorative throughout the year, you can use it to hide a fence, low wall or barrier.
+Although it prefers planting in open ground, it is possible to grow Calamagrostis in a large pot or container.

 When to plant?